 Design Thinking for Impact in

-By working directly with stakeholders, non-profit organisations can more clearly understand their end user motivations and pain points, allowing solutions to be developed that resonate with users, and get sustained traction, thereby improving the return on investment and ultimate impacts.
+By working directly with stakeholders, non-profit organisations can more clearly understand their beneficiary motivations and pain points, allowing solutions to be developed that resonate with users, and get sustained traction, thereby improving the return on investment and ultimate impacts.

 By the end of the two-day programme, participants would have:

-- understanding how to frame and reframe a design challenge, generate ideas, develop and frame design concepts in alignment with non-profit organisation’s strategies and values
+- Understanding how to frame a design challenge, and align design concepts with the organisation’s strategies and values

-- understanding pain points, needs and opportunities for applying Design Thinking (DT) across non-profit organisation
+- Understanding pain points, needs, and opportunities for applying Design Thinking to meet the organisation’s needs

-- understanding human-centred design and empathy-based user research
+- Understanding human-centered design and empathy-based user research

-- conducting ethnographic studies and synthesise information from different sources and stakeholders in order to fully understand the needs of end users
+- Conducting ethnographic research and synthesising information from stakeholders to fully understand the needs of different users

-- facilitating the development and execution of design concepts through prototypes, and conduct user testing
+- Understanding how to facilitate the development and execution of design concepts through prototypes, and conducting user testing

 Who Should Attend